ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ignored.

-If holder unlinkability is required, this value MUST not be repeated in multiple issued JWPs; a different presentation key MUST be included in each issuance.
+If holder unlinkability is required, this value MUST not be repeated in multiple issued JWPs; a different holder presentation key MUST be included in each issuance.

 This Header Parameter MUST be understood and processed by implementations when present.